lvcs/primodia-prototype/___prds/PRD002_CameraModes/PLAN.md

 - [x] Create a centralized camera views config file (e.g., cameraViewsConfig.js)
 - [x] Implement a UI store for camera state (mode, position, zoom, etc.)
 - [x] Refactor camera controllers to use config and UI store
-- [x] Move and style globe icon next to username in UI
+- [x] Move and style planet icon next to username in UI
 - [ ] Document steps, issues, and solutions in PLAN.md as implementation progresses

 ---